 Contrary to the message you might commonly see in literature and other resources on transparency, absolute transparency is not necessarily a good idea.
 Different organizations will benefit from different levels of transparency.

-For example, in organizations with a very mature safety culture and well-established safety program, having a high level of transparency is a beneficial goal to shoot for.
-For new programs, practicing a limited variation for safety transparency can be an effective tool for slowly building safety culture.
+For example, in organizations with very mature safety culture and well-established safety programs, having a high level of transparency is a beneficial goal to shoot for.
+For new programs, practicing a limited variation for safety transparency can be an effective tool for slowly building a safety culture.

 Note that there are detrimental ways and productive ways to practice low levels of transparency.